allenai/allennlp/README.md

-Built on PyTorch, AllenNLP makes it easy to design and evaluate new deep learning models for nearly any NLP problem, along with the infrastructure to easily run them in the cloud or on your laptop.
-AllenNLP was designed with the following principles:
+Built on PyTorch, AllenNLP makes it easy to design and evaluate new deep learning models for nearly any NLP problem, along with the infrastructure to following principles:

 * *Hyper-modular and lightweight.* Use the parts which you like seamlessly with PyTorch.